hendrtd/comp-2210/docs/2021-spring/syllabus/syllabus.md

 > After consideration of current public health scenarios, Auburn will extend the current remote operations through Sunday, Jan.
 31.

-In accordance with extension of remote operations, this course will be taught remotely from January 11 through January 31, and will transition to the originally-published modality on February 1, 2021.
+In accordance with the extension of remote operations, this course will be taught remotely from January 11 through January 31, and will transition to the originally-published modality on February 1, 2021.
 More information is given below.

 ## January 11 Through January 31